-All disputes arising under this Article 9 shall be determined in accordance with Article 13.
+The [name (1) relevant Authority with authority over utilities, (2) binding arbitration, or (3) court of competent jurisdiction, to be determined on a Stateby-State basis] shall have jurisdiction to determine all disputes arising under this Article 9.
 Unless agreed otherwise and pending resolution of a Public Right-of-Way access rate dispute, the Authority controlling access to and use of the Public Right-of-Way shall allow the placement of a Communications Network Facility or Communications Network Facility Support Structure at a temporary rate of one-half of Authority-proposed annual rates or \$20, whichever is less, with rates to be trued up upon final resolution of the dispute.
-Pending resolution of a dispute concerning rates for Collocation of Communications Network Facility Poles or Utility Poles, the Person owning or controlling the pole shall allow the collocating Person to Collocate on its poles at annual rates of no more than \$20 per year per Authority Pole, with rates to be trued up upon final resolution of the dispute.
+Pending resolution of a dispute concerning rates for Collocation of Communications Network Facilities on Authority Poles or Utility Poles, the Person owning or controlling the pole shall allow the collocating Person to Collocate on its poles at annual rates of no more than \$20 per year per Authority Pole, with rates to be trued up upon final resolution of the dispute.
 Complaints shall be resolved no later than 180 days after a complaint or petition is filed.